 Dale Wall embraced the long term benefits of a new idea.
 In essence he was supportive of innovation with potential, as he saw it, both within and outside of government.
 In particular, his staunch support and timely participation in the Green Infrastructure Partnership provided the ‘convening for action’ initiative with credibility.
 “We are using the slogan The New Business As Usual to convey the message that, for change to really occur, practices that until now have been viewed as the exception must become the norm moving forward.,” stated Dale Wall in 2008.

-A decade ago, Erik Karlsen crafted a series of ‘think-pieces’ that shone the spotlight on what it means to convene for action and move from awareness to practice.
-He has the ability to assess the situation as it is and develop a roadmap for going forward based upon realistic assumptions.
-The work he did in the area of leading and managing change is standing the test of time.
+Erik Karlsen has had a distinguished 40-year career of public service in British Columbia.
+In the early 2000s, Erik Karlsen crafted a series of ‘think-pieces’ that shone the spotlight on what it means to convene for action and move from awareness to practice.
+He had the ability to assess the situation as it is and develop a roadmap for going forward based upon realistic assumptions.
+The Partnership continues to use the language that he crafted – in particular, the CREATE A LEGACY frame of reference still resonates.
+Erik encouraged everyone to think in terms of influencing choices by individuals and organizations.